Srishti024/CodeAlpha_tasks/README.md

 # CodeAlpha Internship – Web Development Projects

-I successfully completed my **1-month internship at CodeAlpha** as a Web Development Intern.
+I successfully completed my **1-month internship at CodeAlpha** as a Frontend Development Intern.
 During this internship, I built **3 front-end projects** using **HTML, CSS, and JavaScript**, focusing on clean UI, responsive design, and smooth animations.

 ---